hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

 </figure>

 Also, please read through [the examples given in the specification](https://w3c.github.io/uievents/#code-examples).
-They show very clearly what happens when the user presses various types of keys, both for code and key.
+They show very clearly what happens when the user presses various types of keys, both for `code` and `key`.

 #### Example that displays the key and code values with your current keyboard